-(ii) For an establishment licensee that is not a truck stop establishment or nonprimary location, no more than five video gaming terminals.

-(2) Redemption tickets shall only be exchanged for cash through a redemption terminal or reinserted into another video gaming terminal in the same video gaming area or as otherwise authorized by the board in the event of a failure or malfunction in a redemption terminal, and at least one redemption terminal shall be located in the video gaming area.

-(3) Video gaming terminals located on the premises of the establishment licensee shall be placed and operated by a terminal operator licensee pursuant to a terminal placement agreement.

-(4) No video gaming area may be located in an area that is not properly segregated from minors.

-(5) The entrance to the video gaming area shall be secure and easily seen and observed by at least one employee.

-(6) The video gaming area shall at all times be monitored by an employee of the establishment licensee either directly or through live monitoring of video surveillance.

-The employee must be at least 18 years of age and have completed the mandatory training program required in section 3706 (relating to compulsive and problem gambling).

-(7) No establishment licensee may provide an incentive.

-(8) No minor shall be permitted to play a video gaming terminal or enter the video gaming area.(9) No visibly intoxicated person shall be permitted to play a video gaming terminal.

-(10) No establishment licensee may extend credit or

-accept a credit card or debit card for play of a video gaming terminal.

-(11) No establishment licensee may make structural alterations or significant renovations to a video gaming area unless the establishment licensee has notified the terminal operator licensee and obtained prior approval from the board.

-(12) No establishment licensee may move a video gaming terminal or redemption terminal after installation by a terminal operator licensee.

-(b) Terminal operator licensee limitations. -- A terminal operator licensee may place and operate video gaming terminals on the premises of an establishment licensee, subject to the following:

-- (1) No more than the following number of video gaming terminals may be placed on the premises of the establishment licensee: - (i) For an establishment licensee that is a truck stop establishment, no more than 10 video gaming terminals. - (ii) For an establishment licensee that is not a truck stop establishment or nonprimary location, no more than five video gaming terminals. - (2) Redemption tickets shall only be exchanged for cash through a redemption terminal located within the same video gaming area or reinserted into another video gaming terminal located in the same video gaming area as the video gaming terminal. - (3) Video gaming terminals located on the premises of the establishment licensee shall be placed and operated pursuant to a terminal placement agreement. - (4) No terminal operator licensee may provide an incentive. - (5) No terminal operator licensee may place and operate video gaming terminals within a licensed facility. - (6) No terminal operator licensee may extend credit or accept a credit card or debit card for play of a video gaming terminal. - (7) No terminal operator licensee may give or offer to give, directly or indirectly, any type of inducement to an establishment to secure or maintain a terminal placement agreement. - (8) No terminal operator licensee may give an establishment licensee a percentage of gross terminal revenue other than 26% of the gross terminal revenue of the video gaming terminals operating in the establishment licensee's premises. - (9) A terminal operator licensee shall only operate, install or otherwise make available for public use a video gaming terminal or redemption terminal that has been obtained from a supplier licensee. - (10) No terminal operator licensee may make structural alterations or significant renovations to a video gaming area unless the terminal operator licensee has notified the establishment licensee and obtained prior approval from the board. - (11) No terminal operator licensee may move a video gaming terminal or redemption terminal after installation unless prior approval is obtained from the board. - § 3703.
-Hours of operation. - 49 (a) Liquor establishments.--An establishment licensee that 50 is also a liquor establishment may only permit the play of video 51 gaming terminals during the hours in which the liquor
+- (2) Redemption tickets shall only be exchanged for cash through a redemption terminal or reinserted into another video gaming terminal in the same video gaming area or as otherwise authorized by the board in the event of a failure or malfunction in a redemption terminal, and at least one redemption terminal shall be located in the video gaming area. - (3) Video gaming terminals located on the premises of the establishment licensee shall be placed and operated by a terminal operator licensee pursuant to a terminal placement agreement. - (4) No video gaming area may be located in an area that is not properly segregated from minors. - (5) The entrance to the video gaming area shall be secure and easily seen and observed by at least one employee of the establishment licensee. - (6) The video gaming area shall at all times be monitored by an employee of the establishment licensee, either directly or through live monitoring of video surveillance.
+The employee must be at least 18 years of age and have completed the mandatory training program required in section 3706 (relating to compulsive and problem gambling). - (7) No establishment licensee may provide an incentive. - (8) No minor shall be permitted to play a video gaming terminal or enter the video gaming area. - (9) No visibly intoxicated person shall be permitted to play a video gaming terminal. - (10) No establishment licensee may extend credit or accept a credit card or debit card for play of a video gaming terminal. - (11) No establishment licensee may make structural alterations or significant renovations to a video gaming area unless the establishment licensee has notified the terminal operator licensee and obtained prior approval from the board. - (12) No establishment licensee may move a video gaming terminal or redemption terminal after installation by a terminal operator licensee. - (b) Terminal operator licensee limitations. -- A terminal operator licensee may place and operate video gaming terminals on the premises of an establishment licensee, subject to the following: - (1) No more than five video gaming terminals may be placed on the premises of the establishment licensee. - (2) Redemption tickets shall only be exchanged for cash through a redemption terminal located within the same video gaming area or reinserted into another video gaming terminal located in the same video gaming area as the video gaming terminal. - (3) Video gaming terminals located on the premises of the establishment licensee shall be placed and operated pursuant to a terminal placement agreement. - (4) No terminal operator licensee may provide an incentive. - (5) No terminal operator licensee may extend credit or accept a credit card or debit card for play of a video gaming terminal. - (6) No terminal operator licensee may give or offer to give, directly or indirectly, any type of inducement to a truck stop establishment to secure or maintain a terminal placement agreement.

-'''

-establishment is authorized by the Pennsylvania Liquor Control Board to sell alcoholic beverages.

-'''